Dannydott/Tadier-Fashion-landing-page/README.md

 # Tadier-Fashion-landing-page
-Landing-page for a fashion store
+Creating a landing page for a fashion brand I've created.
+Gives me a pleasing way to test out flexbox more.